 El Cabanyal

-This is the district that's enjoying a renaissance in Valencia: el Cabanyal.
-An old fishermen's district with pretty, colorful houses covered in Valencian ceramics, it is being revitalized by expatriates, seduced by its proximity to the beach, its authenticity and its unique architecture.
-Fashionable cafés and trendy restaurants have sprung up like mushrooms in recent years.
+The neighborhood undergoing a renaissance in Valencia is El Cabanyal.
+A former fishing district with charming colorful houses covered in Valencian ceramics, it is being revived by expatriates drawn to its proximity to the beach, its authenticity, and its unique architecture.
+Trendy cafes and cutting-edge restaurants have been popping up like mushrooms in recent years.

-The Cabanyal feels like the streets of Havana, Cuba.
-The pace is slow, there's a scent of summer in the air all year round, the streets are bathed in sunshine, laundry hangs in the windows and the immense beaches are open to passers-by.
+In El Cabanyal, one feels like being in the streets of Havana, Cuba.
+The pace is slow, there is a scent of summer in the air all year round, the streets are bathed in sunshine, laundry hangs from the windows, and the immense beaches are open to passersby.

 – Traditional colorful houses